 And despite all this change, “nearly 250 years after its first streets were laid, the original plans, the architecture and the uses for common spaces remain intact.”

-Some of the Best Day Trips from Lunenburg
+Best Day Trips from Lunenburg

 If you stay for a couple of days and you find that you’ve exhausted your Lunenburg to-do list, why not go for a scenic drive down the coast to other towns?